 Webmin is supportable with all Fedora, Redhat and older versions of Redhat, CentOS and all the distribution from Redhat or Fedora

-6. Most Important thing is to add Webmin port in Firewall to open
+6. Most Important thing is to add a Webmin port in Firewall to open

-To check the firewall status follow below command
+To check the firewall status follow the below command

 # sudo systemctl status firewalld